-Any B2B marketer who has checked into video has likely been shocked at the costs.
+Any B2B marketer who checks into video is likely shocked at the costs.

-There’s a reason why every episode of Game of Thrones costs an estimated $8 million.
-And even a much less ambitious sitcom can cost $1 million a show.
+There’s a reason why every episode of Game of Thrones cost an estimated $8 million.
+Even a less ambitious sitcom can cost $1 million a show.

 Even to do an animated “explainer” video, you’ll need a script, animator, voice talent, director, and editor.

 After the raw video is shot, there’s editing, music, titles, and special effects.
-And then reshoots or redubbing when you’re not delighted with the first cut.
+And then reshoots or redubbing if you’re not delighted with the first cut.

 That’s why the most basic video production can easily run $10,000 or $15,000.

-For that much money, a B2B marketer could get two—or even three—white papers written, designed, and out in the world generating leads.
+For that much money, a B2B marketer could get two—or even three—white papers written, designed, and out into the market generating leads.

 Reason #5: B2B marketers lack skills for video

-Instead, they must find and evaluate creative services, then sponsor a production process that they barely understand, without creating any problems or delays that add to their costs.
+Instead, they must find and evaluate creative services, sponsor a production process they barely understand, and try not to create any bottlenecks or delays that add to their costs.

 I have to ask: How realistic is that?

-Frankly, most B2B marketing teams still struggle to develop engaging text to describe their offerings.
+Frankly, most B2B marketing teams still have to work really hard to develop engaging text to describe their offerings.